 Reproduction requests are considered on a case by case basis depending on the condition and size of the material, and the quantity of images requested.
 Some items may be too fragile or too large to be scanned or photographed.
 Complete works created after 1900 are typically not copied in accordance with United States copyright law.

 Reproduction rates and formats

-Williams students, staff, faculty and alumni Other researchers Free of charge, subject to limitations $1 per scanned image High resolution jpg or tiff (minimum 300 ppi unless otherwise specified) Free of charge, subject to limitations $20 per image Photocopies Not typically provided. [link here -ES] Contact staff for further information.
+Williams students, staff, faculty and alumni Other researchers Free of charge, subject to limitations $1 per scanned image High resolution jpg or tiff (minimum 300 ppi unless otherwise specified) Free of charge, subject to limitations $20 per image Photocopies Not typically provided.
+Contact us for further information.
 Not typically provided.
-Contact staff for further information.
+Contact us for further information.

 Typical turnaround time for reproduction requests is three weeks.
 All payments must be in USD (United States Dollar).
 Cash and check payments may be made in person and we do not accept credit cards.
 For long-distance requests, only checks are accepted and they must be payable to Williams College and drawn on a US bank.
 Images will be delivered upon receipt of payment.

 Special Collections materials do not circulate, nor are they lent on interlibrary loan.
 The Library can, however, provide images from some of its holdings, depending on the magnitude of the request and the condition and dimensions of each item.
 Interlibrary loan requests should be made through the Williams Libraries.